 \section{Likelihood approach to determine $\sigma_{{\rm eff},pp}$}

 We employ the likelihood-based approach to estimate $\sigma_{{\rm eff},pp}$ from the LHCb $7$ TeV $pp$ data.
-The marginalised joint Bayesian posterior follows the similar form in the CMS analysis of $\alpha_s$ and top-quark mass determinations from the top-quark pair cross section~\cite{Chatrchyan:2013haa}.
+The marginalized joint Bayesian posterior follows the similar form in the CMS analysis of $\alpha_s$ and top-quark mass determinations from the top-quark pair cross section~\cite{Chatrchyan:2013haa}.
 For a single cross section $\sigma_{J/\psi+C}$ ($C: D^0/\bar{D}^0, D^\pm,D_s^\pm,\Lambda_c^\pm$), the construction of the Bayesian prior is a convolution of a probability function for the theoretically predicted cross section $\rho_{\rm th}\left(\sigma_{J/\psi+C}\left|\sigma_{{\rm eff},pp}\right.\right)$ and another probability function for the experimental measured cross section $\rho_{\rm exp}\left(\sigma_{J/\psi+C}\left|\sigma_{{\rm eff},pp}\right.\right)$.
 The first one accounts for all the theoretical uncertainties, while the second one takes into account the experimental uncertainties.
-In the theory part $\rho_{\rm th}\left(\sigma_{J/\psi+C}\left|\sigma_{{\rm eff},pp}\right.\right)$, we use a standard Gaussian distribution of width $\delta_{\rm PDF}$ to describe the PDF parameterisation uncertainty.
-On the other hand, because there is no particular probability distribution is known which is adequate for the confidence interval obtained from the renormalisation/factorisation scale variation, the corresponding scale uncertainty on $\sigma_{J/\psi+C}$ prediction is using a flat prior.
-Same argument applies to the LDME uncertainty in the rescaling factor representing of colour-octet and excited state feeddown contributions.
+In the theory part $\rho_{\rm th}\left(\sigma_{J/\psi+C}\left|\sigma_{{\rm eff},pp}\right.\right)$, we use a standard Gaussian distribution of width $\delta_{\rm PDF}$ to describe the PDF parameterization uncertainty.
+On the other hand, because there is no particular probability distribution is known which is adequate for the confidence interval obtained from the renormalization/factorization scale variation, the corresponding scale uncertainty on $\sigma_{J/\psi+C}$ prediction is using a flat prior.
+Same argument applies to the LDME uncertainty in the rescaling factor representing of color-octet and excited state feed-down contributions.
 In order to be more conservative, we combine the scale uncertainty and the LDME uncertainty linearly.
-The resulting probability function for the theoretical prediction is given by:
+The resulting probability function for the theoretical prediction is given by

 where $\sigma_{J/\psi+C}^{({\rm pred.~max/min})}$ denotes the maximal/minimal predicted cross section considering the scale uncertainty and the LDME uncertainty.
 The $\rho_{\rm exp}\left(\sigma_{J/\psi+C}\left|\sigma_{{\rm eff},pp}\right.\right)$ is independent of the value of $\sigma_{{\rm eff},pp}$ and can be approximated as a Gaussian function